danielpresta/CSE_701_F2023/Final_Project/README.md

 void big_int::set_big_int(const string &num_string){
     // First check to see if string is empty. if (num_string.empty())
-        throw invalid_argument("Error: An empty string cannot be an input!");
+        throw invalid_argument("An empty string cannot be an input!");

     // Then check the condition that the user inputted only a negative sign. if (num_string[0] == '-' && num_string.size() == 1)
-        throw invalid_argument("Error: A string cannot only contain a negative sign!
+        throw invalid_argument("A string cannot only contain a negative sign!
 It must be followed by at least one digit.");

     // Then check if there are non-numeric characters in the string of length two or greater.
     // NOTE: The first character is permitted to be a negative sign ('-').